-- Birth Certificate (baptismal records or a passport is accepted) - Certificate of Release and Proficiency from the last school attended - Special Needs students should bring in all IEP documentation - Proof of Residency (housing papers, utility bill, etc.)
+- 1. Birth Certificate (baptismal records or a passport is accepted) - 2.
+Certificate of Release and Proficiency from child's last school - 3.
+Special Needs students should bring in all IEP documentation - 4.
+Proof of Residency (housing papers, utility bill, etc.) - 5.
+Up-to-date shot records - 6.
+TB Test (less than 1 year old) - 7.
+Physical (less than 1 year old)